MicrosoftDocs/sdk-api/sdk-api-src/content/threadpoolapiset/nf-threadpoolapiset-setthreadpooltimer.md

 ## -description

-Sets the timer object—, replacing the previous timer, if any.
+Sets the timer object, replacing the previous timer, if any.
 A worker thread calls the timer object's callback after the specified timeout expires.

 ## -parameters